-For the 50-year-old, at retirement, they will have contributed $118k and the investment will grow to $221k.
-Not too bad, they made over $100k for retirement.
-But now let’s compare this to an industrious 22-year-old.
-Because they will save longer, they will contribute more than the 50-year-old.
-The 22-year old’s savings contribution is $389k at retirement.
-However, due to the wonder of compound interest and habitual savings, their total retirement savings balance is $2.4 million!
-Another way to look at it, the 50-year-old made 87% on their money, while the 22-year-old made 517%.
+For “delay saving” Aaron, at retirement, will have contributed $118k and the investment will grow to $221k.
+Not too bad, he made over $100k for retirement.
+But now let’s compare this to “super saver” Alisha.
+Because she will save longer, Alisha will contribute more than Aaron.
+The super saver’s savings contribution is $389k at retirement.
+However, due to the wonder of compound interest and habitual savings, Alisha’s total retirement savings balance is $2.4 million!
+Another way to look at it is that Aaron made an 87% gain on their money, while Alisha made 517%.
 The difference is time.
-Let time work for you!
+Be like a super saver Alisha - let time work for you!

 Lack of financial education

 Natural cognitive biases [i] impacting saving and investing, such as:

 Exponential Growth Bias - people generally underestimate exponential growth